inBeat/inbeat-website/content/top-influencers/tiktok/barbers/canada/montreal/_index.md

 ---
-title: Top 10 Barbers TikTok Influencers In Montreal In 2023
+title: Top 10 Barbers TikTok Influencers In Montreal In 2024
 description: >-
-  Find top barbers TikTok influencers in Montreal in 2023.
+  Find top barbers TikTok influencers in Montreal in 2024.
 Most popular hashtags: #fyp #montreal #barber #foryou.
 platform: TikTok
 hits: 5
-text_top: Discover the best TikTok influencers on inBeat.
+text_top: See the most popular TikTok accounts on inBeat.
-text_bottom: Our database holds 5 TikTok influencers like this in Montreal, Canada for you to contact.
+text_bottom: inBeat holds 5 TikTok influencers like this in Montreal, Canada for you to contact.
 profiles:
   - username: "meddexx"
     fullname: >-